ohana-scholars/ohana-scholars.github.io/userguide.md

 subtitle: "Wowzers!"
 ---

-## Walkthrough

-The following will walkthrough through how to use the Ohana Scholars website.
+The following guide will walk you through how to use the Ohana Scholars website.

 ### Landing Page
 ![](assets/img/guidepics/landing.png)